-Below are the Tennessee curriculum standards for fifth grade science.
+Below are the Tennessee curriculum standards for fifth grade mathematics.
 These standards represent the areas in which fifth grade students will be tested during the TCAPS in the Spring.
 Therefore, they also represent the topics which students will cover and be assessed on throughout the year.

 - Select an investigation that could be used to answer a specific question (SPI 0507.Inq.1)